Marty Tripes: Motocross career

 After only one year with the Honda team, Tripes joined the Husqvarna team where he struggled to compete on a motorcycle that lagged behind the performance of the Japanese motorcycles.
-Nevertheless, Tripes managed to win one race and finish the year ranked second in the 1974 250cc national championship.
-In an marketing move, Tripes was hired by the Can-Am team before the final race of the season so that the team with their riders Gary Jones, Tripes and Jimmy Ellis, would claim the top three positions in the national championship.
+Nevertheless, Tripes managed to win one race along with three second places to finish the year ranked second in the 1974 250cc national championship.
+In a marketing move, Tripes was hired by the Can-Am team before the final race of the season so that the team with their riders Gary Jones, Tripes and Jimmy Ellis, would claim the top three positions in the national championship.

 Tripes signed a contract to race for the Bultaco racing team in 1975 but, was discouraged by the results and decided to take a year off to enjoy life.
 He had developed a reputation for his lackadaisical work ethic, as well as a reputation for not getting along with his teammates.
 In the first four years of his professional motocross career, Tripes had already ridden for five different factory racing teams.
 Despite the great physical effort involved in motocross racing, Tripes never performed any physical training to prepare for racing, relying solely on his natural riding ability.
 After his impressive victory at the 1972 Super Bowl of Motocross, he seldom lived up to his potential.
 He returned to race in 1977 for the ill-fated Harley-Davidson motocross team but, they ended their motocross racing program after only one season.

 Tripes decided to get serious about his physical training and nutrition in 1978.
 He returned to the American Honda factory racing team in 1978 where he had the most successful season of his career.
+Tripes won the first FIM 250cc United States Motocross Grand Prix at Unadilla, New York in 1978, defeating some of the best riders in the world including the defending 250cc World Champion, Guennady Moisseev and 1979 250cc World Champion, Håkan Carlqvist.

 During an era of American motocross that was dominated by Bob Hannah, Tripes was one of the few riders who was able to compete evenly with Hannah.
-Tripes also won the first FIM 250cc United States Motocross Grand Prix at Unadilla, New York in 1978, defeating some of the best riders in the world including the defending 250cc world champion, Guennady Moisseev.
+Hannah’s only other real defeat in the 1978 Trans-AMA Series came in the Missouri round where he engaged in an opening moto battle with Tripes, exchanging the lead numerous times until the final laps when Hannah’s front brake cable adjuster came loose, allowing Tripes to take the victory.

 At the age of 23, Tripes won his final national win defeating Hannah at the 250 outdoor national held in Buchanan, Michigan, on July 1, 1979.
 He ended the season ranked third behind Hannah and Kent Howerton.
 He returned to race for the Yamaha team in 1980 and ended the year ranked eighth in AMA 250 Motocross and 10th in AMA Supercross.
 He retired at the end of the year at the age of 24.